GracesGames/SpaceShooter2DKit/docs/index.md

 Available in the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/space-shooter-2d-kit)

 The Space Shooter 2D Kit is an easy to use template for creating top down space shooter type of games in 2D!

+Supports desktop and mobile platforms.
+Tested on Windows, Mac OS and Android.

 The template is created using Blueprints and allows easy customization.

 The project will be maintained, so feel free to get in touch to suggest changes, features or anything else.